 top of page

-• DMA in Performance, Pedagogy, and Literature in 2020, James Madison University
+• DMA, Voice Performance, Pedagogy, and Literature - James Madison University

-• Professional Studies Diploma, The Cleveland Institute of Music
+• Professional Studies Diploma - The Cleveland Institute of Music

 © 2023 by Annex.
 Proudly created with Wix.com